johnperry-math/GtkAdaQuoter/README.md

   - Turns out this is due to GTK's unintuitive `GTK_Attach_Options`.
     I managed to get it to hit the edges (see commented code) but it's not pretty.
+- [x] Fix the bug where closing the window raises GTK alarms.
 - [x] When editing is complete, enable automatic navigation to next cell.

 ## See also